What is a rhomboid strain or spasm?

-There are muscles are in your upper back called rhomboid muscles.
-These muscles connect the inner edges of your shoulder blades to your spine.
-A strain is a stretch or tear of these muscles.
-A muscle spasm is an involuntary contraction of the muscles.
+The rhomboid muscles in your upper back connect the inner edges of your shoulder blades to your spine.
+A rhomboid strain is a stretch or tear of these muscles.
+A rhomboid spasm is a sudden tightening of the muscle that you cannot control.

 A rhomboid muscle strain or spasm is usually caused by overuse of your shoulder and arm.
-This happens during overhead activities like serving a tennis ball or reaching to put objects on a high shelf.
+This can happen from:

-- carrying a heavy backpack, especially over one shoulder
+- Carrying a heavy backpack, especially if you carry it over just one shoulder

-- poor posture, especially from using a computer for a long period
+- Poor posture, especially while you are using a computer for a long time

 What are the symptoms?

-A strain causes pain in your upper back between your shoulder blades and your spine.
+A strain causes pain in the upper back between your shoulder blade and your spine.
 A spasm feels like a knot or tightness in the muscle.
 You may have pain when you move your shoulders or when you breathe.

 How is it diagnosed?

 Your healthcare provider will ask about your symptoms, activities, and medical history and examine you.

 How is it treated?

 You will need to change or stop doing the activities that cause pain until your muscles have healed.
 For example, you may need to run or ride a bicycle instead of playing tennis or rowing.